 The Housing Authority of the County of Santa Clara (HACSC) owns or controls more than 2,600 affordable housing units, referred to as the agency’s housing portfolio.
-HACSC’s housing portfolio is managed by three third-party property management companies:
+HACSC’s housing portfolio is managed by two third-party property management companies:

 Our property management companies provide on-site management, maintenance, compliance and day-to-day oversight of the affordable rental properties.
 Click Here for a listing of our properties.
 The HACSC housing portfolio has different operational requirements depending on the various sources of funds used to develop the property.
 Therefore, it is important that you contact the property manager for the site that you are interested in to obtain that site’s requirements such as tenant selection criteria, rent formula, income requirements and age restrictions.
 This page offers general information about HACSC’s housing portfolio.

 If you are interested in becoming a resident at any of the sites within the HACSC housing portfolio, you must apply to the particular site to get on the waitlist for that property.
 The property manager at each site posts a notice on the front door stating whether they are currently accepting names for the waitlist or applications for units.
 For some sites, the waitlist may be closed.

 Click here for a listing of HACSC-owned properties.